Zack Wheeler: Early life

-Wheeler was born on May 30, 1990, in Smyrna, Georgia, and was raised in Dallas, Georgia by Barry and Elaine Wheeler.
+Zachary Harrison Wheeler was born on May 30, 1990, in Smyrna, Georgia, and was raised in Dallas, Georgia, by Barry and Elaine Wheeler.
 Wheeler's father played amateur baseball for 15 years, while his mother continued playing competitive softball even after having children, going so far as to placing a playpen in the dugout during weekend tournaments.
 Zack was the youngest of three brothers, all of whom grew up playing baseball.
 His oldest brother, Jacob, stopped playing sports in high school after undergoing a series of surgeries for supraventricular tachycardia, while his middle brother, Adam, was a minor league pitcher in the New York Yankees farm system until he suffered a torn glenoid labrum.

-The Wheeler family moved to Dallas, Georgia when Zack was 13 years old.
+The Wheeler family moved to Dallas, Georgia, when Zack was 13 years old.
 Rather than attending Campbell High School like his brothers, Wheeler attended East Paulding High School, where he played baseball and basketball.
 As a junior in 2008, Wheeler posted an 8–3 win–loss record, with a 1.31 earned run average (ERA) and 127 strikeouts in 64 1/3 innings pitched, and was named the Georgia High School Association 4A Region Pitcher of the Year.
 The following season, he set a school record with 149 strikeouts in 76 innings, in addition to posting a 9–0 record and 0.54 ERA, and was named the Gatorade Georgia Player of the Year.
 As a designated hitter, Wheeler also had a batting average of .280 during his senior year.
 During the second round of 2009 Class 5A state playoffs, Wheeler pitched his first no-hitter, against Mill Creek High School.
 In 2015, East Paulding retired Wheeler's No. 45 jersey.